etc5523-2021/blog-PranaliAngne/README.md

 # My Blog

-This is the blog of [FILL].
+This is the blog of Pranali Angne.
-The URL of this blog is [FILL].
+The URL of this blog is https://festive-noether-2e1553.netlify.app/

 ## Blog Post 1

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is [Bangladesh].

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in Blog1.html The URL of this blog post is https://festive-noether-2e1553.netlify.app/Blog1.html

 - [ ] Selected a country
 - [ ] Website with R markdown